-What to Look for in DJ Software
+What To Look For In DJ Software

 Now that the basics are covered let us go over the features you should look for when selecting DJ software.

 Additionally, you’ll find software that has a dark background will be easier on your eyes.
-This is not to say that colour is a bad thing as long as it’s used effectively to display key information like waveforms of the music.
+This is not to say that color is a bad thing as long as it’s used effectively to display key information like waveforms of the music.

 Additionally, if you do have hardware plugged in you may not need certain sections visible in the software.
 Any space saved on the screen allows you to quickly make changes in the software or browse through your library of songs.

-Flexibility to be able to organise your collection to best match your workflow is also desirable.
+Flexibility to be able to organize your collection to best match your workflow is also desirable.
 Integration with iTunes can be helpful here as you can migrate your existing playlists across saving you a lot of time.

-Most DJ software will analyse your music so that it can render a waveform allowing you to see where the breakdowns are as well as auto mark the beats.
-This allows both visual information when you load a track as well as a clear indication where to capture clean loops.
+Most DJ software will analyze your music so that it can render a waveform allowing you to see where the breakdowns are as well as auto mark the beats.
+This allows both visual information when you load a track as well as a clear indication of where to capture clean loops.

-I’d also suggest you double check what file formats are supported.
+I’d also suggest you double-check what file formats are supported.
 While most DJ software supports most file types some of them do not support Apple Lossless or ACC so keep this in mind when selecting software.

-A great range of FX to add to your mixes and easy to use loop functions will open up a world of options to your DJ sets.
+A great range of FX to add to your mixes and easy-to-use loop functions will open up a world of options to your DJ sets.
 Make sure the software offers a decent range of choices in these areas.

 The last thing I’d like to mention is the ability to record your mixes.
 There is nothing more satisfying than the ability to record your mix and then listen back to it down the track.